UP Man Dies In Police Station, Family Suspects Cops' Role; 5 Suspended

-Five policemen have been suspended in Uttar Pradesh's Etah district, 270 km west of state capital Lucknow, after a 22-year-old man allegedly killed himself at a police station on Tuesday.
+Five policemen have been suspended in Uttar Pradesh's Kasganj district, 270 km west of state capital Lucknow, after a 22-year-old man allegedly killed himself at a police station on Tuesday.

 The man, Altaf, had been brought to the police station on Tuesday morning for questioning in a case filed last week linked to the "kidnapping of a woman and forced marriage".